bhulet/courseraDataScience/README.md

 # datasciencecoursera
-This Repository contains progams written in R for the Data Science modules on Coursera
+This Repository contains functions written in R for the Data Science modules on Coursera